 USEA/Leslie Mintz Photo.

-In the early 2000s Simpson was a member of the USEA Board of Governors and served as Vice President of Communications.
+Simpson served two terms as a member of the USEA Board of Governors from 1992-1997 and 2002-2004 and served as Vice President of Communications.
 He was on the former USET Board of Directors and continues to serve on USEF committees including the USEF Board of Directors.
 He is currently a member of the Rebecca Broussard International Developing Rider Grant Selection Committee.

 In 1997 Simpson was honored with the Wofford Cup, an award that is chosen each year by past recipients to recognize those that have given back to the sport of eventing.
 In 2002 Simpson received the Towerheads’ Distinguished Service to the Industry Award, and in 2004 he was the winner of the USEF Perpetual Sportsmanship Award.
 Given in memory of Walter Bourchier Devereux, III, the Perpetual Sportsmanship Award honors the horseman or horsewoman who “exemplifies the ideal of good sportsmanship through commitment, dedication, and service to USEF throughout his or her career.”
 Simpson also received the Sallie Bush Wheeler Award in 2011 and 2015 and the Pegasus Medal of Honor in 2015.
 Most recently, Simpson was chosen to receive the USEA President’s Lifetime Achievement Award in 2016.

 In 2004 the USEF started giving a new award annually at the NAJYRC.
 The Howard B. Simpson High Five Trophy is awarded to a volunteer who best exemplifies Simpson’s spirit of volunteering, dedication, and commitment to the Championships.
 Simpson was the inaugural recipient of the award.